c0bra/angular-responsive-images/README.md

 <img src="small_image.jpg" ng-src-responsive="[ [ '(min-width: 960px)': 'larger_image.jpg' ], [ '(min-width: 1700px)': 'much_larger_image.jpg' ] ]" />
 ```

+## Events

+Changes to the viewport that causes your media queries to either suddenly match or no longer match (i.e. from browser resizing, orientation change, etc), will trigger updates to the source.
+Because these event handlers can be fired concurrently, running through the media query set happens within a zero-second `$timeout`.
+That way when you have three media queryies and maximize your browser from small to large, the image source doesn't get set to the last matching media query 3 separate times.

 # Media Query Presets

 Here are some useful presets that you can use, which were stolen from [Foundation](http://foundation.zurb.com/docs/components/interchange.html).